Chapter 17. Profiling

 Functions to be Profiled

-• All ML modules offer profiling as the profiling is implemented in the base class ml::Module.
+• All ML modules offer profiling as it is implemented in the base class ml::Module.

-• WEM and CSO Modules also support the profiling of time consumption.
-However, in general the profiling of the memory consumption is not supported as this requires the memory being managed by the internal memory manager of the ML.
-So the memory managed by these modules is either not profiled at all or only the portions of the module that use ML methods are profiled.
+• WEM and CSO modules also support profiling of time consumption.
+However, in general, profiling of memory consumption is not supported, as this requires the memory to be managed by the internal memory manager of the ML.
+Thus, the memory managed by these modules is either not profiled at all, or only the portions of the module that use ML methods are profiled.

 • MDL commands and field notifications